AJWest22/MS3/README.md

 *improvements* collection holds information submitted from the contact us page, including email address to contact the person with and their feedback.

 *reviews* collection holds the data submitted through the add a review page, this includes, the genre, the name of the book, the name of the person who submitted it, the author and the review itself.

 *users* holds the information of people who have created accounts to the site.
+Information collected in this collection on the server includes: username, and their password which can't be read using password_hash encryption.

 PyMongo is currently used to connect the database with the site.